ARTS-Laboratory/Open-Modelica-modeling-of-battery-fuel-cell-electric-aircraft/models/model A/README.md

 ## Model A
 # Fuel Cell Simplified Electrical Model
 This repository contains a Modelica-based Fuel Cell model that replicates the Simscape Fuel Cell Simplified Electrical Model which can be found here: https://www.mathworks.com/help/sps/ref/fuelcell.html.
+Model can also be found in the BFCEA library (as BFCEA.simpleFC).

 ![Simple FC in Simulink](media/Simple_FC.png)